nikeee/lean-s3/BENCHMARKS.md

 # lean-s3 performance benchmarks

 Don't trust these tests as they were done on a local machine and a local MinIO instance.
-You can run them on your machine:
+Results depend on network conditions, hardware, and magic and _will_ be different on your machine.
+You can run the benchmarks on your machine:
 ```sh
 git clone git@github.com:nikeee/lean-s3.git
 cd lean-s3